F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Preliminaries

 where $x$ and $x^\prime$ are a pair of agents in agent space $\mathcal{X}$; $\pi_{x}$ and $\pi_{x^\prime}$ are the corresponding policies in the policy space $\Pi_{x}$ and $\Pi_{x^\prime}$ separately.
 Intuitively, this definition means that there is no conflict of interest for any pair of agents.
 The most common example of cooperative POSG is the fully cooperative POSG (also called decentralized partially observable Markov decision process, Dec-POMDP), that all the agents share the same global cost at each stage, and $\mathcal{C}^1 = \mathcal{C}^2 = \cdots = \mathcal{C}^n$.

-We aim to solve the general cooperative Mixed-POSG.
-Each agent completes a common task based on their own local observations, cost function and learning process.
-Without loss of generality, the optimization goal of the Mixed-POSG problem is defined as follows
+This paper aims to solve the general cooperative POSG.
+Each agent completes a common task based on their local observations, cost, and learning process.
+Without loss of generality, the optimization goal of the general cooperative POSG problem is defined as follows